 Objective Target Action Measure 9.1a Aim: To comply with relevant Legislation and Policies.
-The statutory responsibilities and obligations of Local Government Act 1993, Environment Protection and Biodiversity Conservation Act 1999, National Parks and Wildlife Act 1974 (NSW) and Biodiversity Conservation Act 2016, State Environmental Planning Policy 19 - Bushland in Urban Areas, Work Health and Safety and Pesticides Acts are acknowledged by Council and will be addressed where necessary and appropriate, across all divisions and branches of Council.
+The statutory responsibilities and obligations of Local Government Act 1993, Environment Protection and Biodiversity Conservation Act 1999, National Parks and Wildlife Act 1974 (NSW) and Biodiversity Conservation Act 2016, State Environmental Planning Policy (Biodiversity and Conservation) 2021, Work Health and Safety Act 2011 and Pesticides Act 1999 are acknowledged by Council and will be addressed where necessary and appropriate, across all divisions and branches of Council.
 All statutory responsibilities under identified legislation are enacted.
 Council will address legislation when necessary and appropriate.
 Statutory responsibilities are complied with.